 If the work of our organization speaks to your heart and motivates you to share information about it, then maybe you would like to make presentations on our behalf at clubs, libraries or organizations.
 If you are a veterinarian, then the opportunity to volunteer your services for check ups and medical needs for the puppies exist.

 If you would like to volunteer or want to learn more, please contact the KSDS office at 785-325-2256 or email us.
 There are opportunities for all ages.

-Puppy raisers are given the opportunity to meet the individual with whom the dog is partnered.
+Puppy raisers can be families or individuals.
+They are special people who put other’s needs before their own and love people and animals.
+Puppy raisers are given the opportunity to meet the graduate with whom the dog is partnered.
 They also receive the privilege of presenting the new team to the general public at graduation.